nurkamol/rclone-yandex-cleanup/README.md

 ## 🤝 Contributing

-Since this is a private repository, contributions are limited to authorized collaborators.
-Please:
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### How to Contribute

+1. Fork the repository
-1. Create a feature branch
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-2. Test thoroughly with DRY RUN mode
+3. Test thoroughly with DRY RUN mode
-3. Document any configuration changes
-4. Submit a pull request with clear description
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
+6. Open a Pull Request

+### Guidelines

+- Ensure the script passes DRY RUN mode tests
+- Update README.md with details of changes if applicable
+- Follow the existing code style
+- Add comments for complex logic
+- Test with multiple WordPress sites if possible

 ## ⚠️ Important Notes